Ne00n/latency-geolocator-4550/README.md

 ```
 python3 geolocator.py geolocate
 ```
-This will take a few hours.
+This process is threaded, independent how many locations you have, it will likely take 3 hours<br />
+Each Thread will consume up to 1.5GB of Memory, make sure you are not going OOM

 3. Generate the [gdnsd](https://github.com/gdnsd/gdnsd) datacenter subnet mapping file
 ```
 python3 geolocator.py generate
 ```
-This process is threaded, independent how many locations you have, it will likely take 3 hours<br />
-Each Thread will consume up to 1.5GB of Memory, make sure you are not going OOM

 4. #Lunch [gdnsd](https://github.com/gdnsd/gdnsd)
 ```